Mundus vult decipi, ergo decipiatur

 Mundus vult decipi, ergo decipiatur, a Latin phrase, means "The world wants to be deceived, so let it be deceived."

 Attributions

+According to the Great Norwegian Encyclopedia, the phrase is first documented in Sebastian Brant's Das Narrenschiff (1494), in the form "Die weltt die will betrogen syn".
+It notes that it has since continuously been ascribed to older writers.

 Various claims have been made as to the phrase's origin: